holgern/py-scrypt/README.rst

 Acknowledgements
 ================
-`scrypt-python`_ was created by Magnus Hallin and is licensed as 2-clause BSD.

 Scrypt_ was created by Colin Percival and is licensed as 2-clause BSD.
 Since scrypt does not normally build as a shared library, I have included